-It could be argued that anyone can become a consultant.
+It could be argued that anyone can become a consultant (management analyst).
 As long as someone has knowledge, there may be someone willing to hire them as a freelancer or contractor.
 But what does it take to set up a thriving consulting business in today's economic environment?

 In this article, we're going to talk about the challenges of starting a consulting business.
 As part of that discussion, we'll talk about the size of this industry, future trends, and working conditions.
 We'll also talk about the economic environment that allows this industry to thrive.
 Finally, we'll discuss what it takes to be successful.

 According to the Bureau of Labor Statistics, the consulting industry is expected to grow 14 percent over the decade from 2018 through 2028.
 Salaries are a function of experience as well as education.
 The most common services are in the business, managerial, financial, and "professional" areas.

 Generally, consulting practices are divided into two broad categories:

 Research conducted in 2018 indicates that non-supervisory consultants worked an average of 40+ hours each week.
 This is slightly higher than the national average of 34.5 hours.
 Consultants are frequently expected to meet tight deadlines, so the job often involves working under stressful conditions.
 In addition, being asked to work over a weekend is something that happens often.